-Multnomah County Library is pleased to offer wireless Internet access (wi-fi) at all library locations for users with wireless-enabled devices such as laptops or PDAs.
+Multnomah County Library is pleased to offer wi-fi internet access at all library locations for users with wi-fi-enabled devices such as laptops or smart phones.
 Please review the library's wi-fi policy.

-Any wireless access in the Children's Library at Central Library is limited to individuals 14 years old or younger.
+Any wi-fi access in the Children's Library at Central Library is limited to individuals 14 years old or younger.

 What do I need to use the library's wi-fi?

-Most users can simply bring their wireless-enabled laptop or other wireless device to the library and turn it on.
-The device will automatically recognize the wireless network.
+Most users can simply bring their wi-fi enabled laptop or other wi-fi enabled device to the library and turn it on.
+The device will automatically recognize the wi-fi network.

-The library’s wi-fi network is called "multcolibrary"; click on that name to connect.
+Click on the name that displays at your location to connect.
 You may see other network names, but they are not provided by the library.

 What are the rules for using wi-fi?

-Wi-fi users must comply with Acceptable use of the Internet and Library Public Computers, Behavior Rules Governing the Use of Multnomah County Library and Wireless Internet Access Policy at Multnomah County Library.
+Wi-fi users must comply with Acceptable use of the Internet and Library Public Computers, Multnomah County Library rules and Wi-fi Internet Access Policy at Multnomah County Library.
 View these documents on the library website or ask at any public service desk.

 Can I print?